jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: "The Equipment gives the character new powers and will stay with it until that character gets stunned or leaves play."
 So the character has the power and the character is using it, so yes, this would count for Storm.

+^(Source: FB Post - Chad Daniel)

+---

+Q: If I want to use a wild location to pay for the Super Power granted by Equipment, which one do I need to use?

+A: Since the character has the power, any wild location will need to match the character's team affiliation.

+^(Source: FB Post - Chad Daniel)

+---

+Q: Does using the **M-40 Grenade** ability count as that character causing the stun (if it stuns?)

+A:

 # [Mad Thinker](http://vs.tcgbrowser.com/images/cards/big/FAN-040.jpg)
 *Set: The Fantastic Battles*